lchalabi/dating/README.md

 ### Get recommendations
 **GET http://localhost:8080/dating/recommendations/{userId}**
 Returns users that the system recommends to user with integer id {userId}.
-The list is filtered to exclude users that have matched with or have been liked by the current user, as well as users that have blocked the current user, or that the user has blocked or disliked.
-The list is then ordered by users that have liked the current user and then by users that the same ice cream preference as the current user.
+The list is filtered to exclude users that have matched with or have been liked by the current user, as well as users that have blocked or disliked the current user, or that the user has blocked or disliked.
+The list is then ordered by users that have liked the current user and then by users that have the same ice cream preference as the current user.
 Ex: a user that has liked the current user and has the same ice cream preference as the current user will come before a user that simply liked the current user in the list.

 ### Get likes
 **GET http://localhost:8080/dating/likes/{userId}**